callumgrayson/fib-grid/README.md

 1. Initialize project with create-react-app and repo in GitHub.
 1. Create Cell component with handler and styles for each of the required phases.
-1. Create Reset button component
+1. Create Reset button component.
+1. Create a grid builder to create the array of arrays.

 ### About the project tools